 Inspiring stories, real news and the hard questions

 Have a listen here as I outline a little more about this week’s happenings.
-And as always, let’s celebrate the positives and work hard to overturn the negatives!

 Thanks again for your on-going support.
 If you have story you think should be told in Coaster’s Weekly, or you know of a couple of characters we really ought to talk to, please let us know.